laravel-enso/tables/README.md

 - `icon`, optional, string or array of strings, expects Font Awesome icon classes (make sure the used class is avaible in the page, via a local or global import)
 - `crtNo`, optional, boolean, flag for showing the current line number
-- `auth`, optional, boolean, flag for removing auth when using in enso context.
+- `auth`, optional, boolean, flag for removing auth when using in enso context
 - `lengthMenu`, optional, array, list of options for the table pagination.
 If missing, the default values in the global configuration are used.
 If given, the template values have higher precedence over the global configuration
 - `appends` - optional, array, list of appended attributes that need to be added to the query results.
-Note that the appended attributes are available from the main query model
+Note that the appended attributes are available from the main query model.
+Also note, that in order the if the appended attributes use any of the model's relationships, the raw table query should also select the id as id (this is a Laravel requirement).
 - `buttons`, optional, array, list of buttons that need to be rendered.
-See below for more in-depth information.
+See below for more in-depth information
 - `columns`, required, array, list of column configurations.
-See below for more in-depth information.
+See below for more in-depth information
 - `debounce`, optional, number, the time in milliseconds that is used for the debounce when reloading data for the table, for example when typing in the search box or changing filters, default `100`